baspinarenes/money/README.md

 ## 🎨 Custom Templates

 Templates allow you to define custom formatting patterns for different locales.
-The template system uses `{Symbol}` as a placeholder for the currency symbol and detects separators from your pattern.
+The template system uses `{Symbol}` or `{Symbol:XXX}` as placeholders for the currency symbol and detects separators from your pattern.

 ### Template Syntax

-- `{Symbol}` - Placeholder for currency symbol (auto-detected position)
+- `{Symbol}` - Placeholder for currency symbol (auto-detected from locale/currency)
+- `{Symbol:XXX}` - Override currency symbol with custom value (e.g., `{Symbol:TL}` for "TL" instead of "₺")
 - Number pattern - Defines decimal and thousands separators
 - Spaces - Preserved in output